Potential graduate students for 2023-2024 must be accepted into the Rutgers Neuroscience or Molecular Biosciences graduate programs.

 Laboratory Manager, Research Associate

 Colm is from Rockville, MD and earned a BS in Cell Biology and Molecular Genetics and a BA in English Language and Literature from the University of Maryland.
-He defended his PhD in Biochemistry and Molecular Genetics at the University of Alabama at Birmingham in 2014.
-Colm is joining the lab following postdoctoral training at the University of Texas Medical Branch.
+He earned his PhD in Biochemistry and Molecular Genetics at the University of Alabama at Birmingham in 2014, followed by postdoctoral training at the University of Texas Medical Branch.
 You can find him riding a bike, listening to a record, reading a book, or walking a dog.

 Nydia received a BA in Cell Biology and Neuroscience with a minor in Psychology from Rutgers in 2016.
-She is currently a third year PhD student in the Neuroscience Program.
+She joined the lab as a PhD student in the Neuroscience Program in 2019.
+Nydia is supported by an F31 award from NINDS.
 Nydia enjoys reading science- and medicine-based nonfiction and the arts.

 Marissa received a BS degree in Microbiology from Oregon State University in 2017.
-She is currently a second year PhD student in the Microbiology and Molecular Genetics Program at Rutgers.
-Outside of the lab, she can be found hiking and mountain biking New Jersey’s “mountains”.
+She is currently a fifth year PhD student in the Microbiology and Molecular Genetics Program at Rutgers.
+Outside of the lab, she can be found hiking and mountain biking New Jersey’s “mountains."

 Srija Indukuri: Undergraduate Researcher (2019-2020)

 Srija was a CBN major who performed some of our first studies of RIPK3 signaling in astrocytes during ZIKV infection.
 She also assisted with management of our transgenic animal colony.
-Srija is currently taking a gap year while applying to medical school.
+Srija is currently a data analyst at Camber Pharmaceuticals.

 Hahram Kim: Visiting Undergraduate Researcher (Summer 2019)

 Hahram did a summer internship in the lab through the Meiklejohn Fellowship Program at Amherst College.
-He is currently finishing his undergraduate studies at Amherst.
+He is currently working as a postgraduate associate at Yale University.